kckecheng/prometheus/dashboard.rst

 **Variable Reference**

-We can refer to existing varaibles when we define new variables.
+We can refer to existing variables when we define new variables.
 E.g., we have defined a variable named "job", then we can refer to it while we define new variable "disk" as below:

 .. image:: images/grafana_variable_refer.png

-Please make sure referred to variables should be defined before varaibles who refer to them.
+Please make sure referred to variables should be defined before variables who refer to them.

 **Multi-value and All**

-There are options as below while defining varaibles:
+There are options as below while defining variables:

 - Multi-value
 - Include All option